 Whenever I do my holiday baking, I try to break up the deluge of sugar with a few savory (or at least, less sweet) treats, too.
 Everyone gets so many tins full of sugar cookies and fudge and snickerdoodles, that I always find it nice to get something a little bit different, too (although, admittedly, my tins this year will also include sugar cookies, fudge and snickerdoodles).

-This year, I’m including some dark chocolate almond and blueberry clusters (a recipe that’ll be headed your way soon) and these cheddar cheese straws in my holiday tins and treat boxes.
+This year, I’m including some dark chocolate almond and blueberry clusters and these cheddar cheese straws in my holiday tins and treat boxes.
 If you’ve never heard of cheese straws, no fear, that probably just means you aren’t from the South.
-Cheddar cheese straws are mega-popular in the Southern U.S., and for good reason—they are addictingly delicious.
+Cheddar cheese straws are mega-popular in the Southern U.S., and for good reason—they are ridiculously delicious.
 The best way to describe them is like a crumbly, cheesy, buttery sugarless cookie.
 They kinda remind me of the texture of a Cheddar Bay Biscuit from Red Lobster (random reference, anyone?).
 They have that melt-in-your-mouth kinda quality, but they’re spiked with sharp cheddar and a teeny tiny bit of heat from hot sauce and cayenne pepper.
-They’re crazy good.
+They’re super good.